 Which Should You Choose?

 There are a lot of similarities between Byte and SmileDirectClub, so it’s understandable if you haven’t picked one yet.
 Ultimately, neither will be the best for every person.
 So, which is right for you?

 Seeking efficient alignment times, looking for outstanding customer support, or interested in a company that receives overall great customer feedback.

 Choose SmileDirectClub if You Are:

 Seeking the most experienced at-home aligner company in the industry or wanting to save some money on nighttime-only treatment.

 We Recommend Byte for Most Readers

-We think both of these companies are excellent options for teeth alignment and that you’ll be a satisfied customer regardless of which one you choose.
-That said, in our opinion, Byte is the best overall at-home clear aligner company in Australia.
+We think both companies are excellent options for teeth alignment and you can get a stunning new smile from either one.
+That said, in our opinion, Byte’s efficiency, innovative technology, and personalized customer support make them the best overall at-home clear aligner company in Australia.

 Frequently Asked Questions

 They’re both outstanding companies, but we prefer Byte.
 They have efficient treatment times for many people, receive outstanding customer feedback, and they’ve created a responsive and personalized customer support model.